jeffmyersjr/Unit1-HW-FinTechCaseStudy/README.md

 **What has been the business impact of this company so far?**

 Fidelity's Robo Advisor has led to more AUM and referrals since its inception.
-The creation of their robo-advisor is to continue to stay competitive in wealth management industry.
+The creation of their robo-advisor is to continue to stay competitive in the wealth management industry.

 **What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?**